AntaresSimulatorTeam/andromede-modeling-prototype/README.md

 ## The vision

-Andromede introduces a novel approach to modeling and simulating energy systems, centered around a simple principle: getting models out of the code.
+Andromede introduces a novel approach to model and simulate energy systems, centered around a simple principle: getting models out of the code.

 To develop and test new models of energy system components, writing software code should not be a prerequisite.
 This is where the Andromede 'modeler' package excels, offering users a "no-code" modeling experience with unparalleled versatility.